gradle/gradle/design-docs/internal-apis-made-public.md

 * The method `gradlePublicApi()` only exposes Gradle's public API and no internal API.
     * Optimally `gradlePublicApi()` should only use Gradle's API or the Java API but does not have any external dependencies.
     * The dependency includes the public API of Gradle core plugins.
     * Reuse existing public API mapping file `api-mapping.txt` to identify classes that need to be packaged.
+If a classes to be included declares an internal class then it should also be included e.g. `AntBuilder.AntMessagePriority`.
     * The JAR file containing the public API is generated at runtime upon first usage similar to `gradleApi()` and `gradleTestKit()`.
+    * The target output directory is locked while creating the JAR files.
 * The method `gradleInternalApi()` only exposes Gradle's internal API and no public API.
     * Include any other class that was included in the public API JAR.
     * Apply shading for classes referred to by the internal API.